-IMPORTANT: you can use your own laptops to do the work with Laragon or MAMP but you have to test it out on the Laragon set-up we have provided via Azure Labs before submitting the work.
+IMPORTANT: you can use your own laptops to do the work with Laragon, or stand-alone installs of Node.js and MySql, but you must test it out on the Laragon set-up we have provided via Azure Labs before submitting the work.
 If it does not run on Azure Labs, you run the risk of failing your coursework!

 Extensions, Late Submissions and Academic Integrity: